A reader is fed up with receiving offensive emails:

 Gmail does learn from this.
 Another step is to create a filter where emails containing certain words are automatically deleted or put into a special folder.

 We’ll start by opening Gmail.
-Click on the gear icon in the upper-right and choose Settings from the drop-down menu.
+Click on the gear icon in the upper-right and choose See all settings from the drop-down menu.

 Click on Filters and Blocked Addresses at the top.

 Click on Create a New Filter.